Wayne Howard

-Wayne Wright Howard (March 29, 1949 – December 9, 2007) was an African-American comic book artist.
-He is best known for his 1970s work at Charlton Comics, where he became American comic books' first series creator known to be credited on covers, with the horror anthology Midnight Tales announcing "Created by Wayne Howard" on each issue — "a declaration perhaps unique in the industry at the time".
+Wayne Wright Howard (March 29, 1949 – December 9, 2007) was an American comic book artist.
+He is best known for his 1970s work at Charlton Comics.
+Although many other artists had signed their cover artwork, he became American comic books' first series creator known to be credited by the publisher on covers, with the horror anthology Midnight Tales announcing "Created by Wayne Howard" on each issue — "a declaration perhaps unique in the industry at the time".